matsimitsu/iTrakt/README.md

 Fetch the source and its dependencies:

     $ git clone --recursive git://github.com/matsimitsu/iTrakt.git
+    $ cd iTrakt

+Or if you still forgot to use the `--recursive` flag:

+    $ git submodule update --init

 Tell the app what your API key is by copying the sample and upating it with your [key][key]: